wcchoi/swell.sh/README.md

     NOTE: you have to attach to the tmux session using the above command in order for Swell.sh to work.
     If you create a new session, please detach from it then re-attach to it using the above command.
 Otherwise the autocomplete suggestion bar will not update.

+Tips:
-Tips: Adding `set -g mouse on` to your `~/.tmux.conf` to allow touch in Tmux, useful for switching between windows/panes
+- Adding `set -g mouse on` to your `~/.tmux.conf` to allow touch in Tmux, useful for switching between windows/panes
+- You can long-press 'n' or 'p' key to quickly switch between next/previous window

 ## Termux support setting